juanmf/Entities2Puml/README.md

 # Entities2Puml
 This script aims to generate a puml file describing your Doctrine data model.
-Then you just parse the dorectory where the output file is with plantuml.jar and it renders de Class Model for you.
+Then you just parse the directory where the output file is with plantuml.jar and it renders the Class Model for you.

 Get PlantUml
 ============
-To download planuml visit http://plantuml.com/download.html and follow download link.
+To download plantuml visit http://plantuml.com/download.html and follow download link.

 Run script
 ==========